|Etruscan funerary casket, 2nd century BCE.|

 In these photos, taken in 1966 in the village of Brod (Kosovo), a group of women are shown painting the bride’s hands and feet with henna patterns, using what look like small matchsticks, with a large bowl of henna resting next to the bride's legs.
 The caption notes that the women applying the henna are known as knarice in Našinski, the Gorani language, from the word kna, henna.

-The patterns appear to be composed of hatched lines forming large circles/suns on the tops of the hands and feet, with zigzags and herringbone across the fingers and toes...
+All these patterns appear to be composed of hatched lines forming large circles/suns on the tops of the hands and feet, with zigzags and herringbone across the fingers and toes...
 They are intriguingly similar in both placement and design to traditional Balkan tattoo patterns (see more here).
 There is also some resemblance to the patterns of traditional Balkan weavings, such as the beautiful kilims visible in the background behind the bride...
 In another undated photo, also probably from the mid-20th century, a Gorani bride is shown in her headdress with visible henna stains in a similar pattern.

 While henna is still done in the Balkans today, most groups (other than the Gorani) simply put a dot in the centre of the palms.
 No doubt the decades of secularization, urbanization, oppressive communist regimes, and bloody ethnic conflicts have prevented the transmission of many of these traditional practices.
 Hopefully younger generations feel empowered to recover and record their family's heritage and continue to celebrate with the blessing and rejoicing that henna once symbolized.
 In the meantime, I hope you enjoyed this exploration of Balkan henna traditions, and I look forward to more questions!